-General passport information is found in your Study Abroad Handbook, but you will need a valid passport with an expiration date more than six months after the end of the program.
-If you don't have a passport, apply for one right away because it might take up to 6 weeks to get a new passport.
+General passport information is found in your Study Abroad Handbook.
+You will need a valid passport with an expiration date more than six months after the end of the program.
+If you don't have a passport, apply for one NOW because getting a new passport may take up to 6 weeks.